williamgrosset/OSCAR-ConCert/ConCert/README.md

 ### Contributor
 William Grosset (Software Engineer Intern) at [LEAD Lab](http://leadlab.ca/about-us/).
 Supervised by [Dr. Raymond Rusk](https://github.com/rrusk) and [Dr. Jens Weber](https://github.com/jenshweber).

 I completed a 100-hour contract during **Fall 2016** while taking 3 courses.
-I was offered a full-time position for **Spring 2016** as a co-op programmer to continue contributing to the open-source medical web application.
+I was offered a full-time position for **Spring 2017** as a co-op programmer to continue contributing to the open-source medical system.
 I completed all my work remotely and managed my own weekly hours.

 ### ConCert
 Below outlines the project structure and where all the sub-directories/files can be located within `ConCert/`: